 The Committee of Emergency Situations will establish a system to collect and archive information needed for recovery assessments and planning.
-This information database, which should include a geographic information management system, should be based on the information need for the Government's damage assessment process, the REACT Disaster Needs Assessment process, the Post-Disaster Needs Assessment and the Multi Cluster/Sector Initial Rapid Assessment tool (see Section XIV).
-(Information needed for this database is detailed in these procedures and referenced sources.)
+This information database, which should include a geographic information management system, should be based on the http://ocha.unog.ch/ets/Default.aspx?ContentType=FixedContent&ContentID=3.

+&lt;sup>4 Details on the Flash Appeal process can be found at information need for the Government's damage assessment process, the REACT Disaster Needs Assessment process, the Post-Disaster Needs Assessment and the Multi Cluster/Sector Initial Rapid Assessment tool (see Section XIV).